ibm-cloud-docs/monitoring/agent/agent_log_level.md

     ```
     {: pre}

-6. Verify the levels have been set.
+6. Verify the level have been set.
 Run the following commands:

     ```
      docker exec -ti sysdig-agent  more /opt/draios/etc/statsite.ini | grep log_level
     ```
     {: pre}

-    You should see `log_level = ERROR`.
+    You should see the log level that you specified in the `dragent.yaml` file.